MicrosoftDocs/PlayReady/Docs/Overview/secure-clock-services.md

 # PlayReady Secure Clock Services for PlayReady Clients

-Microsoft operates a service to which a PlayReady client can connect to acquire the current time and set their secure clocks.
-The following table lists information about the existing versions of the secure clock services provided by Microsoft.
-The Porting Kit column describes which porting kits support each of the secure clock service versions.
+Microsoft operates a service to which a PlayReady client can connect to acquire the current time and set their trusted clocks.
+Their trsuted clock is used to enforce PlayReady time-based policies, such as content rental expiration.

+Microsoft runs multiple versions of these services depending on the version and security level of the client requesting the time.

 <table>
 <tr> <th>